-Broom Barns Primary School will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
+HCC will also consider accepting applications from children whose family can evidence intent to return to and/or permanently reside in Hertfordshire prior to the start of the new academic year.
 These applications, if accepted, will be processed from the overseas address until sufficient evidence is received to show the child is permanently resident in Hertfordshire.

 Evidence must be submitted at the time of application.

-Evidence submitted after the date for late applications (1st March 2024 for the Under 11s process) cannot be taken into account before National Allocation Day.
-Decisions on these applications will be made by a panel of governors and communicated with parents within 6 weeks of the closing date for applications.
+Evidence submitted after the date for late applications (2 December 2024 for secondary transfer and 3 February 2025 for the Under 11s process) cannot be considered before National Allocation Day.
+Decisions on these applications will be made by a panel of senior officers and communicated with parents within 6 weeks of the closing date for applications.